hapax/hapax.github.io/_posts/2020-08-06-eratosthenes.md

 Unfortunately, I don't have a friend in Whistler I can call on to take random photographs of sticks.
 But as a theoretical physicist, it's my prerogative to imagine I do.
-So, suppose my hypothetical friend in Whistler performs the experiment more carefully than I did, finding a clear shadow of some stick-like object at solar noon on the vernal equinox, and calculating a latitude of $\theta_2 \approx 50.1^\circ$.
+So, suppose my hypothetical friend in Whistler performed the experiment more carefully than I did, finding the shadow of some stick-like object at solar noon on the vernal equinox, and estimating a latitude of $\theta_2 \approx 50.1^\circ$.
 The resulting angular difference in radians is